 Whether you’ve taken that faith-leap and started your own business or you are sitting in your office contemplating the plunge, here are a few insights, words of encouragement that I want to share with you that will, I hope, enlighten and empower you at every stage of this journey….

 The fear of starting your own business overwhelms the joy and excitement of it.
 And that, I believe, is rooted in the fear of “investing in yourself”.
 Why?
 Well, primarily because you KNOW yourself.
 Or at least you think you do.
 You understand your strengths; you’ve seen your weaknesses.
 You are not limitless nor are you all-powerful.
 But here’s the thing, God is.
 And with God, you are never alone.
-He is limitless, He is your “all-source” and with Him, you should have zero fear, because He’s got you. follow site “There is no fear in love, but perfect love casts out all fear.”
+He is limitless, He is your “all-source” and with Him, you should have zero fear, because He’s got you. can you buy Lyrica over the counter “There is no fear in love, but perfect love casts out all fear.”
 1 John 4:18

 I always wanted to do something to help people, especially women.
 Being a single mom for 12 years, you can’t not have a heart for empowering and improving the lives of women.
 The Lord ensures that all your ashes turn into beauty at some point, but that you also learn from those experiences in order to encourage the next person.